Calendar (New Style) Act 1750: Passage through Parliament

-Today, a major reform of this kind would be a government bill, but this was a Private Member's Bill, proposed in the House of Lords on 25 February 1750 [8 March 1751 Gregorian] by Philip Stanhope, 4th Earl of Chesterfield.
+Today, a major reform of this kind would be a government bill, but this was a private member's bill, proposed in the House of Lords on 25 February 1750 [8 March 1751 Gregorian] by Philip Stanhope, 4th Earl of Chesterfield.
 The proposition was seconded in detail by George Parker, 2nd Earl of Macclesfield, whom Chesterfield described as one of the greatest mathematicians and astronomers in Europe.
 Macclesfield had contributed the technical knowledge underlying the reform with support from Martin Folkes (then president of the Royal Society) and James Bradley (the astronomer royal).
 Bradley devised the revised Easter tables.
 Peter Davall, a barrister of the Middle Temple, who was also an astronomer and formerly secretary to the Royal Society, drafted the Bill.
-The prime minister the Duke of Newcastle, opposed the Bill and asked Chesterfield to abandon it, but the Government did not block it and the Bill passed in the Lords without further debate.
+The prime minister the Duke of Newcastle, opposed the bill (because he "did not love new-fangled things") and asked Chesterfield to abandon it, but the government did not block it and the bill passed in the Lords without further debate.